getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/integration-platform/ui-components.md

 sidebar_order: 0
 ---

 The Sentry Integration Platform provides developers with the ability to define User Interface components they want to render within specific parts of Sentry's UI, through a JSON-based schema.

-# Use-Cases

-Currently, we support two types of UI components.
+Two possible use-cases are [Issue Linking](#issue-linking) and [Stack Trace Linking](#stack-trace-linking).

 ## Issue Linking

 With issue linking, the developer can connect Sentry issues with a task in their project management system.
 This functionality provides a way to use any project management tool the developer uses or develops.

+[ bullet points using one of our integrations]

+[ screenshot ]

-## Stack Trace Link
+## Stack Trace Linking

  This feature allows the developer to insert a link within a stack trace frame.
 The link contains details about the project, file, line number, etc. It can also be used to view the file on another website, continue debugging in a different monitoring tool, etc.

+[ bullet points using one of our integrations]
+[ screenshot ]

-For more details on each component, see Component Details at the bottom of the page.
+For more details on each component, see [EDIT: explicitly link to Issue Link and Stack Trace Link][Component Details](component-details).

 # Schema